The Ultimate Bahamas Ferry Guide 2026

 Mark's Rating: 7/10

-• Duration: 3 hours 45 minutes
+• Duration: ~3.5 hours

-• Best for: Longer stays, resort trips
+• Best for: Longer stays, resort trips, vehicle transport

 • Pro tip: Longer ride = higher chance of seasickness